deinstapel/cpupower/README.md

 $ make install PREFIX=/home/username/.local
 ```

-Restart the gnome-shell (log out and back in) to make the extension available.
+To make the extension available, restart the gnome-shell; by either log out and back in or press Alt+F2 to open Gnome command console, type `r` and then press Enter.

 The user can enable the extension in his settings and install the polkit rule and `cpufreqctl` tool by using the included installation guide.